 How much more appealing is your morning cup of Joe when sipping it from a handcrafted potato mug?
 Considering the number of people picking up their own one-of-a-kind ceramic potato mugs at Manitoba Potato Production Days (MPPD) in January — much more.

 Manitoba artist Jillian Sareault uses sculptural techniques to create potato-like ceramic vessels, such as cups, bowls, large dishes, shot glasses and, of course, mugs, which can be used every day.

 To the touch, the outsides of the vessels feel authentic — like a potato just picked from the soil.
 Sareault spent months creating this finish.
 “I had to find a way to create it without making it look fake.
 The trick was finding a second dark-brown clay body and layering it on top, so it still had that gritty texture.
 Any other way and it was looking too smooth,” she says.
 “It took a bit of time to perfect that very real, gritty, dirt feeling on the outside.”

-Each piece has its own unique qualities and no two are identical.
-Sareault came up with the idea when her mother, MaryAnn Sareault, who is the conference coordinator for Manitoba Potato Production Days (MPPD), was looking for unique gifts for guest speakers attending the annual conference in Brandon, Man.
+Sareault came up with the idea when her mother, MaryAnn Sareault, who is the MPPD conference coordinator, was looking for unique gifts for guest speakers attending the annual conference in Brandon, Man.

-The first spud mugs debuted at MPPD in January 2019 when they were presented as gifts to guest speakers.
-They were a huge hit, and Sareault was invited to bring her potato ceramics to the 103rd Potato Association of America Annual Meeting at the Delta Hotel in Winnipeg, Man., in July 2019.
+The first spud mugs made their debut at MPPD 2019 as gifts presented to guest speakers.
+Because they were such a huge hit, Sareault was invited to bring her potato ceramics to the 103rd Potato Association of America Annual Meeting at the Delta Hotel in Winnipeg, Man., in July 2019.
 She was also commissioned to create mugs for select delegates attending the conference, and one of the artist’s potato-shaped chip bowls was part of the event’s silent auction.